leapcode/leap_presentations/platform-workshop/slides.md

 ---

-# Option A: Add and existing remote server
+# Option A: Add an existing remote server

 ```